 There is nothing wrong with goals and goal setting when we want to make changes in our health, I work with clients to make small goals all the time.
 But when we can go a little deeper and connect with and define what is most important to us, we can tap into a way of living and caring for ourselves that is more worthwhile and therefore more sustainable over time.

-When it comes to food and movement and the care of our bodies we especially tend to focus on comparison to others and come from an all-or-nothing, “have to fix it at all costs” approach.
+With food and movement and the care of our bodies we especially tend to focus on comparison to others and come from an all-or-nothing, “have to fix it at all costs” approach.
 When making decisions from this perspective, they are typically very externally driven by diet rules and expectations around what is “healthy” and what our body “should” look like.

 Now that you have a better understanding of what values are and why they are important, let’s get to the work of helping you figure out what your personal core values are and helping you live more in line with them.
 Here are three steps to get started.